danigb/music-gamut/API.md

 <dd>
 <div class="description">
 <p>Get the distances (in intervals) of the notes from a tonic</p>
+<p>If the tonic is null, the first note of the gamut is asumed to be the tonic</p>
 <p><strong>Important</strong>: al pitch classes are converted to octave 0 before calculating
 the distances.</p>
 </div>